Montpelier Idaho Temple

 Preparing to Pour the Basement Floor of the Montpelier Idaho Temple

 With all of the foundation walls installed for the Montpelier Idaho Temple, preparations are being made to pour the basement floor slab.
 A vapor barrier has been laid down, and reinforcing steel bar is being set.
-At the north end of the property, soil has been excavated for a garden area.
+At the north end of the property, soil has been excavated.
 Across the street from the project to the east, a Welcome Center and general contractor's office have been established at a former daycare building.

 Building with Care the Montpelier Idaho Temple